techy-robot/Mighty-Micro-Motors/README.md

 - TI BQ25060 single-cell battery charger along with a BQ298012 battery protection chip.
 - 4 mosfets on board to control system power, 60+ amps of current
 - TI DRV8311 motor driver, which can drive a brushless motor at 5 amps current (I fully expect heat problems due to the small size of the chip!)
 - STM32G070CB, clocked at the max 64mhz (16mhz crystal scaled internally).
 128kb mem, 64kb ram.
-The stm32 I chose is relatively inexpensive and powerful, and can handle up 3 motors.
+The stm32 I chose is relatively inexpensive and *should be able to handle 3 motors*. (this was proven false later after testing other MCUs)

 The motor driver section is 16x11mm, which hopefully is small enough and easily tileable for a small robot controller with lots of motors.
 The biggest part of the board is the power management, followed by the stm32.